-St Christopher’s Candle Project offers individual and group counselling to bereaved children and families in south east London ((Bromley, Croydon, Lambeth, Lewisham and Southwark), and a phone helpline during office hours.
+St Christopher’s Candle Child Bereavement Service offers individual and group counselling to bereaved children and families in south east London ((Bromley, Croydon, Lambeth, Lewisham and Southwark), and a phone helpline during office hours.
 Get in touch on 020 8768 4500.

 The Childhood Bereavement Network has a directory of services for bereaved parents and children in all parts of the UK.